11 Best Places You Can Change Your Coins for Cash For Free

 The processing cost for Coinstar is 11.9%.
 You must select a Coinstar eGift card as opposed to cash to avoid paying the transaction charge.
 Review the list of eligible restaurants and shops before selecting the gift card choice.

-Many people have stated that changing coins to cash has provided them with a lot of money which they never knew they had.
+Many people have stated that changing coins to cash has given them a lot of money they never knew they had.